BSL

 From how to start to how to learn and from costs to different ways of learning to gain the required skills- we have left nothing out of this guide.

 But, it’s more than likely that you will have your own reasons for learning BSL, whether it’s to satisfy your curiosity, learn a new language, meet new people, or connect with your beloved deaf.
-There are many reasons to get started, but you’ll find that there are many more reasons to keep going.
+There are many reasons to start, but you’ll find that there are many more reasons to keep going.

-That’s what this guide is all about: to help you keep going.
+That’s what this guide is all about to help you keep going.
 We’ve laid everything in order.

 With that said, we hope that you have a great British Sign Language journey.
 If you think that we’ve missed something here, feel free to join our Facebook group and leave us a message there.